2018–19 Mount St. Mary's Mountaineers men's basketball team

 The 2018–19 Mount St. Mary's Mountaineers men's basketball team represented Mount St. Mary's University during the 2018–19 NCAA Division I men's basketball season.
-The Mountaineers were led by first-year head coach Dan Engelstad, and played their home games at Knott Arena in Emmitsburg, Maryland as members of the Northeast Conference.
-They finished the season 9–22 overall, 6–12 in NEC play to finish in ninth place.
+The Mountaineers were led by first-year head coach Dan Engelstad, and played their home games at Knott Arena in Emmitsburg, Maryland as members of the Northeast Conference (NEC).
+They finished the season 9–22 overall, 6–12 in NEC play, to finish in ninth place.
 They failed to qualify for the NEC tournament.

 Previous season

-The Mountaineers finished the 2017–18 season, 18–14, 12–6 in NEC play to finish in a tie for second place.
+The Mountaineers finished the 2017–18 season, 18–14, 12–6 in NEC play, to finish in a tie for second place.
 As the No. 2 seed in the NEC tournament, they were upset in the quarterfinals by Robert Morris.

 On May 2, 2018, former head coach Jamion Christian left the team to take the head coaching job at Siena.
 One week later, the school hired former Mountaineer assistant coach Dan Engelstad from Division III Southern Vermont.